ChanceYoung/ChanceYoung.github.io/_projects/objectiveoptional.md

 - Getting a cup of coffee
 - Repairing something on the ship

-At this point, we were already three days in—and the itch to *actually start building* got too strong.
+At this point, we were already four days in—and the itch to *actually start building* got too strong.
 I jumped in and began setting up a **standard character scene** in the **Godot Game Engine**.

 ## The Long, Winding Road